 - Creating members only content

-- Creating pricing and sign up pages
+- Creating a pricing page

 - Extending your membership website